 You will be given medication for any pain you have.
 Tell your nurse if you are uncomfortable.

-Incisions may leak a small amount of pinkish fluid for the first day or two.
+Incisions may leak a small amount of pinkish fluid for the first day or 2.

 Spotting from the vagina may occur.
 If so, ask the nurse for a sanitary pad.